edupgarcia/edupgarcia/README.md

   - 📞 +34 602 008 615 / +55 199 9866 0771
   - 📧 edupgarcia.ti@gmail.com or edupgarcia.ti@hotmail.com
   - 📄 [Linkedin Profile](https://linkedin.com/in/eduardopereiragarcia)
-- 😄 Pronouns: He/Him
+- 👴🏼 Pronouns: He/Him
-- ⚡ Fun fact: once, returning to Brazil after visiting my sister in Japan, I fell asleep in the waiting area for the wrong flight and woke up 10 minutes after the plane had already taken off.
+- 😄 Fun fact: once, returning to Brazil after visiting my sister in Japan, I fell asleep waiting for the flight in the wrong area and woke up 10 minutes after the plane had already taken off, then I had to change my tickets and took the flight home in the following day. 😂